Wednesday, October 1, 2008

 Aloe Vera for Oily skin?!

 If you have oily skin, nobody has to tell you that it's a hassle.
 Your face is almost always shiny and greasy, and you have trouble finding make-up that will stay put.
 If you wash your face so it feels clean, you run the risk of stripping it of essential oils, causing it to actually become oilier over time.
-Your skin is in production over-drive, with no end in sight.
+Your skin is in sebum production over-drive, with no end in sight.

 Did you know that aloe vera can actually balance the sebum production of your skin?
 While you should check with your doctor before taking any skin care advice [from anyone else], you might ask if aloe vera gel might work for you.

 If it does, you'd wash your face as usual, and apply aloe vera gel afterwards.
-Aloe vera has natural anti-inflammatory properties, and it is said to balance production.
+Aloe vera has natural anti-inflammatory properties, and it is said to balance sebum production.
 When your skin is producing less sebum, your oily skin should diminish or may disappear all together.

 Improve Eczema